Kristina01111000/4Einstitute/README.md

 - need to add him as admin in analytics once it goes through -> do this next week on thursday before call
 - make sure he is getting the forms from this site
+- need to confirm he iss getting both contact forms from the site then remove my email from the forms